mjnur/oomycete-effector-prediction/README.md

 Please see our [2019 UC Davis URC poster](https://drive.google.com/file/d/1n7ccBZi6c5K6h600u0lF9xnMRiMtKWVa/view?usp=sharing) for a high-level description of this research.

-### How to get predicted effectors from an oomycete secreted fasta file:
+### How to get predicted effectors from an oomycete fasta file (works best on secreted proteins):

 #### (using pre-trained Random Forest oomycete effector classifcation model):